DevExpress-Examples/obsolete-blazor-DxDataGrid-hide-column-based-on-certain-property/Readme.md

-### DxDataGrid for Blazor - How to show/hide columns based on the value from external UI elements
+### Blazor Data Grid - How to show/hide columns based on the value from external UI elements

 This example illustrates how to change DxDataGrid's column visibility based on the value of external check boxes.